Music and Dance

 First grade students explore the world through a sequence of projects, integrated with their social studies and science curriculum, that celebrate the distinct artistic histories, cultural traditions, and ecological diversity of these locations.
 Students practice the basic elements and principles of design through a dynamic range of 2d and 3d media, including painting, drawing, sculpture, ceramics, printmaking, and textile arts.

-Early Childhood science is designed to satisfy the children’s innate questioning nature by giving them hands-on experience.For instance, while studying whales in Junior Kindergarten, students create large paper whale sculptures to get a sense of their enormity.
-This study culminates in a visit to the New York Aquarium at Coney Island.
+Science in the Early Childhood is designed to satisfy the children’s innate curiosity through hands-on experience.
+Students studying whales in junior kindergarten, for instance, create large paper whale sculptures to get a sense of their enormity.
+The lesson culminates in a visit to the New York Aquarium at Coney Island.
 Kindergarteners go to the science lab for weekly classes.
-They learn about dinosaurs, explore matter and energy, study the solar system and visit the Digitarium (a digitized planetarium).
+They learn about dinosaurs, explore matter and energy, and study the solar system.
 They learn about animal groups, grow plants, and witness caterpillars turn into butterflies, celebrating with a butterfly release in the spring.